Skip to main content

 Therefore, you cannot claim a deduction of the salary in lieu of notice paid by you as an expense for producing income.

-With effect from 1 December 2000, employees (full-time or part-time) and self- employed persons, except persons exempt under the Mandatory Provident Fund Schemes Ordinance, are required to participate in MPFS.
+Employees (full-time or part-time) and self- employed persons, except persons exempt under the Mandatory Provident Fund Schemes Ordinance, are required to participate in MPFS.

 For the latest information on deduction for contributions to MPFS and Recognised Occupational Retirement Schemes, please click here.